sears-s/nixos-config/README.md

 nix flake check --accept-flake-config
 ```

-To run the checks and have formatters modify files:
+To install the hook and run the checks with formatters modifying files:

 ```bash
 nix develop --accept-flake-config